roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  After working the head and shaft endlessly, making it completely sloppy with her saliva, she moved her mouth down to my balls.
 The young woman was an experienced cocksucker, I could tell, expertly sucking my scrotum into her mouth and running her tongue around the sack, while not tugging too hard to cause pain.
 Her eyes remained focused on mine, she was seeing how much I was enjoying it.

  Oh, the bitch could suck a cock.
 I was glad I let her do this, although feeling really fucking guilty about it.
 I couldn't take my eyes off of her gorgeous, tanned face, her thin pink lips wrapped around my concrete pole, applying loving licks and powerful sucking to me up and down my shaft.
-Report_Story #6